 A rare case, the Boundless CFC Lite is a budget herb vape with a removable battery!
 Packing inside an 800mAh 18350 battery, you’re free to change it at will whenever you like.
 This is great for the longevity of the product and if you’re ever out and want to pop in a fresh battery once it runs low.

 On the flip side, 800mAh is a pretty small capacity and you’ll get only 2, maybe 3 sessions before needing to top up.
 18350’s aren’t quite as common as 18650’s and you’ll definitely want to carry a spare for extended outings or sessions.
 However, carrying around spare batteries also negates the purpose of a portable vaporizer, forcing you to carry multiple pieces just to have a functioning vape.
+Users who desire longer vaping sessions and prefer removable batteries usually tend to like the V5 Nano Vaporiser that uses a removable 18650 battery.

 A petite device indeed, the CFC Lite fits great in the hand, pocket, or any bag you like.
 Though it’s not quite as tiny as something like the LITL 1, I doubt there’ll be many instances where you wish you got an even smaller device than what you have.